ihat/mapredus/README.md

 MapRedus
 =========

-Simple MapRedus type framework using redis and resque.
+Simple MapReduce type framework using redis and resque.

 Using MapRedus
 ---------------